 - Know that women and diabetics do not always get the same classic "Hollywood Heart Attack" symptoms.
 Heart attacks have beginnings that may include mild chest symptoms described as pressure, burning, aching or tightness.
 These symptoms may come and go until finally becoming constant and severe.
 Heart attacks may also present with the discomfort that spreads to other areas of the upper body, shortness of breath, shoulder and/or arm pain, nausea, heartburn, sweating, and extreme fatigue.

 4) Reduce your risk of heart disease by learning about your personal risk factors for heart disease such as your blood pressure numbers, cholesterol numbers, and make sure to schedule a regular check-up with your doctor.
-El Camino Hospital offers a free online tool to help you understand your heart health and what you can do to improve it.
-At the end of the assessment, you will receive a printable report to discuss with your doctor.
-For a referral to a physician affiliated with El Camino Hospital, please call 800-216-5556.

 This story first appeared in the December 2014 edition of the HealthPerks newsletter.